Frequently Asked Questions

 If you enroll in Cal MediConnect and decide that you want to change, you can opt out of the program at any point.

-Also, if you want to keep your current Medicare plan and not participate in Cal MediConnect, you likely will still need to enroll in a Medi-Cal managed care plan to use your Medi-Cal benefits.
+Also, if you want to keep your current Medicare plan and not participate in Cal MediConnect, you likely will still need to assign their Medi-Cal benefit to one of your county’s Medi-Cal managed care health plans in order to receive Medi-Cal benefts.
 Click here to view the Medi-Cal managed care health plan directory.

 It's important to note that choices for physicians and hospitals will be limited in Cal MediConnect plans.
 You'll need to make sure that your preferred doctor and hospital are part of whichever option you choose.
-If you want to keep your coverage for Cedars-Sinai and its physicians, you need to sign up for the L.A.
-Care plan.
 Referrals for specialty care will need to be coordinated through your primary care provider.
-For more information, call 1-800-CEDARS-1 (1-800-233-2771), available 24 hours a day, or email firstname.lastname@example.org.
+For more information, call 1-800-CEDARS-1 (1-800-233-2771), available 24 hours a day, or email email@example.com.

 Yes, your coverage doesn't change.